Health and Safety

 All injuries at work are regarded as avoidable.
 We require full reporting of all incidents, no matter how minor, and appropriate investigation to ensure we learn from all such events.
 The Group has a focused site approach that provides additional support and more regular reviews for sites that have more than a defined number of significant injuries.

-Improving our root cause analysis is a fundamental part of the group’s improvement strategy, it is only by identification of the underlying causes of accidents and incidents that the group operations will improve in the longer term.
-In order to further develop the ability of the group to enhance the learning opportunities from accident and incident the group has implemented a new reporting and investigation tool from EcoOnline in NSG we call this system AVA.
-The system has been implemented globally in a phased approach.
+Improving our root cause analysis is a fundamental part of the group's improvement strategy, it is only by identification of the underlying causes of accidents and incidents that the group operations will improve in the longer term.

-Safety performance FY22
+Safety performance FY2025/3

 NSG Group's initiatives for safety

-NSG Group is continueing to drive proactive safety through a measure called NABIS (NSG Anzen Bunka Improvement Strategy) this process has three main areas reflecting our focus points.
+NSG Group is continuing to drive proactive safety through a measure called NABIS (NSG Anzen Bunka Improvement Strategy) this process has three main areas reflecting our focus points.
 NABIS consists of five components: Leadership, Responsibility and Accountability, Communication, Training, and Involvement.

 -